BloYoMind/TIER-FORGE/README.md

 ## Support

-If you like TIER FORGE, please star and follow the project on github.
-Also, any input would be very much appreciated.
+If you like **TierForge**, please [star the repository](https://github.com/bloyomind/Open-Source-Tier-List-Maker) and consider following the project on GitHub.
+Your feedback, suggestions, and contributions are always welcome and appreciated!

 ---

 ## Installation

 OH MY GOODNESS!!!
 YOU DON"T NEED TO INSTALL ANYTHING!!!
 This app runs **fully in the browser**.
 No build tools required.